-The bride and groom or same-sex spouses complete the form for the registration of a marriage, and the officiant is responsible for filing it with the local registrar.
+The new spouses complete the form for the registration of a marriage, and the officiant is responsible for filing it with the local registrar.

-Upon completion of the annual national marriage data base, Statistics Canada carries out a series of quality checks that include: 1) producing a set of verification tables which consist of basic tabulations for the majority of variables in the data base by province or territory of occurrence; 2) sending the verification tables to each provincial/territorial registrar of vital statistics for their review and approval that Statistics Canada and the registry obtain the same results; 3) checking for internal consistencies, for example, running frequencies and looking for outliers on certain data elements; and 4) comparing the most recent data year with past data years to detect any unusual or unexpected changes.
-Comparisons of tabulated data are made with vital statistics data published by the provinces and territories, where available.
+Upon completion of the annual national marriage data base, Statistics Canada carries out a series of quality checks that include: 1) producing a set of verification tables which consist of basic tabulations for the majority of variables in the database by province or territory of occurrence; 2) comparing tabulated data to those published by the provinces and territories, where available; 3) checking for internal consistencies, for example, running frequencies and looking for outliers on certain data elements; and 4) comparing the most recent data year with past data years to detect any unusual or unexpected changes.

 Revisions and seasonal adjustment

-Under-coverage will occur when Canadian residents marry outside of Canada.
-There are no estimates for this, but is thought to be relatively small.
+Undercoverage will occur when Canadian residents marry outside of Canada.
+There are no estimates for this, but it is thought to be relatively small.
 Statistics Canada does not receive any data from other countries for these marriages.
-Over-coverage occurs when non-Canadian resident couples marry in Canada and when there are duplicate marriage records.
+Overcoverage occurs when non-Canadian resident couples marry in Canada and when there are duplicate marriage records.

-Unlike the other vital statistics databases, marriage data are presented only by province of occurrence, and not by province of residence.
-The variable "province of residence" has not been captured by several provinces over the years, the largest being Ontario.
+Unlike the other vital statistics databases, marriage data are presented only by province or territory of occurrence, and not by province or territory of residence.
+The variable "province or territory of residence" has not been captured by several provinces or territories over the years, the largest being Ontario.
 Without complete reporting, records for non-residents cannot be consistently excluded from the Canadian marriage statistics.
 This type of overcoverage, however, can be estimated by studying the resident status for records from the provinces and territories that do capture these variables.
-Using 2004 data, 4.7% of the records had the groom and/or bride, or one or both of the same-sex spouses as non-resident.
-In over one-half of these marriages (or 2.8% of all records), both the groom and bride or both same-sex spouses were non-residents.
+Using 2004 data, 4.7% of the records had one or both spouses as non-resident.
+In over one-half of these marriages (or 2.8% of all records), both spouses were non-residents.
 These might be tourists or recent emigrants who return to Canada to wed.
 Where both spouses were non-residents and residents of the same country, 69% were from the United States.
-Assuming that all the non-resident couples continued to reside outside of Canada after the marriage, and that some percentage of the non resident/resident couples decided to reside in Canada, this type of over-coverage can be estimated at approximately 2% to 5% percent of all marriages in Canada.
+Assuming that all the non-resident couples continued to reside outside of Canada after the marriage, and that some percentage of the non-resident/resident couples decided to reside in Canada, this type of overcoverage can be estimated at approximately 2% to 5% percent of all marriages in Canada.
 This estimation assumes that those provinces that do not report the residence of each spouse have the same proportion of non-residents than the ones that do report it.
 This proportion, however, may vary from one jurisdiction to another.
-As such, it is important to note that some provinces have a greater percentage of marriages that take place between non-Canadian residents.
+As such, it is important to note that some provinces or territories have a greater percentage of marriages that take place between non-Canadian residents.